roye10/ShapleyLorenz/README.md

 TODO:
 - insert method for normalising features, so as to account for negative values
-- add possibility to use with classification problems
+- add possibility to use for classification problems